QuantEcon/melbourne_2024/notebooks/job_search.md

 * the horizon is infinite
 * an unemployment agent discounts the future via discount factor $\beta \in (0,1)$

+An unemployed worker tries to maximize an expected sum of discounted lifetime payoffs.

 ### Set up

 The wage offer process obeys